colingtgray/quick-demos/README.md

  ## Overview

+ These playbooks are from https://github.com/s-archer

- These playbooks are provided to spin up a quick demo environment up in Azure or AWS, and also to easily destroy the demo when done.
+ ...they are provided to spin up a quick demo environment up in Azure or AWS, and also to easily destroy the demo when done.
 The configuration builds and destroys the following:

  - VNET or VPC
  - Subnets (Management and Dataplane)